A list of 45 tools to have around the house. Some might be used all the time, others you will be glad you have when you need them.

 8. Wire Strippers

-Wire strippers are tools specially made for when you can’t seem to find your pliers.
-Did you know that electricians even use the tools to strip wires?
+Wire strippers are specially made for when you cannot find your pliers.
+Did you know that electricians even use tools to strip wires?

 9. Lawn Mower

 Are you battling for the best lawn in the neighborhood?
-Say no more, keep it simple with the Honda 21in.
-Push Mower.
+Say no more; keep it simple with the Honda 21in.
+Push Mower or any other model in our Acme Tools lawn mower lineup.

 10. Cordless Drill

-If you really want to go big, there are tons of cordless combo kits out there to get you started on your cordless tools journey.
-But, if you want to keep it simple around the house we suggest a Milwaukee M12 Drill.
+If you want to go big, there are tons of cordless combo kits to get you started on your cordless tools journey.
+But, if you will keep it simple around the house, we suggest a cordless drill like the Milwaukee M12 Drill.

 11. Grill

-Let’s set the record straight on a few things. #1: A grill is absolutely a tool, ask any Dad ever. #2: If you say “Charcoal grills make everything taste so much better” then you better have gone to culinary school.
-Check out our selection of Grill and Accessories.
+- If you say, “Charcoal grills make everything taste so much better,” you better have gone to culinary school.
+Check out our selection of Grill and Grilling Supplies today.

 12. Blower

 Completing tasks feels good because of the release of dopamine.
 Blowing your deck and driveway will make your day much better.
-Check out Milwaukee’s cordless blower.
+Check out a leaf blower today, like Milwaukee’s cordless blower.

 13. Extension Cord

-Everyone needs an extension cord, and there’s nothing wrong with the classic orange.
+Everyone needs an extension cord; there is nothing wrong with the classic orange.
 It gets the job done.
-But if you invest a little more money then you can get an extension cord with lit ends.
-It might not seem like a big deal, but it’s one of those things you love when you have it.
+But if you invest a little more money, you can get an extension cord with lit ends.
+It might not seem important, but it is one of those things you love when you have it.

 14. Level

-Stop eyeballing it, just use the level already.
-Like this blue magnetic torpedo level that can give you more accurate plumb readings and attach to metal surfaces for more freedom.
+Stop estimating it; use the level already.
+This blue magnetic torpedo level can give you more accurate plumb readings and attach to metal surfaces for more freedom.

 15. Pressure Washer

 Even watching YouTube videos of people using pressure washers is mesmerizing.
-If you plan to sell your house, make sure you pressure wash everything that you can outside, it will look so much better after you’re done.
+If you plan to sell your house, pressure wash everything you can outside; it will look much better after you are done.

 16. Shovel

-Keep it classic with the wooden handled spade shovel.
-Just don’t forget to wear gloves when you pull it out in the spring.
+Keep it classic with the wooden-handled spade shovel.
+Just do not forget to wear gloves when you pull them out in the spring.

 17. Tool Storage

-You have to put all these tools somewhere.
-The Milwaukee PACKOUT storage system has been all the craze lately and this 3-piece system can be rolled out to any jobsite.
+It would be best if you put all these tools somewhere.
+The Milwaukee PACKOUT storage system has been all the craze lately, and this 3-piece system can be rolled out to any job site.

 18. Screwdriver

-The tool industry has done a major injustice to the screwdriver business.
+The tool industry had done a significant injustice to the screwdriver business.
 What happened to wooden handles?
 Who made the call to only make them out of rubber?
-Thankfully Felo stays true to their roots.
+Thankfully, Felo stays true to its roots.

 19. Vacuum